Join our vision for children's health & nutrition

 children were fed through food programmes

-acutely malnourished children treated
+acutely wasted children treated**

 A world where all children are healthy

 We are making progress.
 In Sierra Leone, we’ve helped severely malnourished children make a full recovery.
 We’ve fought against infection and disease in Zambia—training community health workers and families in prevention, and providing bed nets to protect children from malaria as they sleep.
-We’ve been courageous against injustice by challenging causes of early pregnancy in Swaziland and by enabling access to essential health services for Somali children.
+We’ve been courageous against injustice by challenging causes of early pregnancy in Eswatini and by enabling access to essential health services for Somali children.

 But there’s more to be done.
 We see children dying from preventable issues because of violence, isolation, and powerlessness.
 We want hope to be restored.
 We want to promote good hygiene and nutrition for children.
 We want to strengthen health systems to serve vulnerable people through distribution of medication and medical supplies.